Guinga6/Blockchain-system/README.md

 # Blockchain Example

-Simple educational implementation of a blockchain with a small Flask REST API.
+Simple implementation of a blockchain with a small Flask REST API.

 This project contains two runnable nodes:
 - `blockchain.py` (default node, runs on port 5000)